hmattinson/Dissertation_Excello/README.md

 ### For Developers

 - Clone repo
-- Sort of node stuff
+- Sort out node stuff
-- nom run from within the repo
+- run from within the repo (npm run start:web)
 - Open included spreadsheet in Excel Online
-- Add an Add-in
-- Add the manifest from this project
+- Add the local_manifest from this project

 This is helpful: https://docs.microsoft.com/en-us/office/dev/add-ins/tutorials/excel-tutorial?tutorial-step=1